mbits-os/lngs/docs/flow.md

 lngs make
 ```

-Using just a part of build process, a person responsible for packaging places the binary translation files in a place, where the product can locate them.
-This place is specific to either the product, the system, or both.
+Using just a part of build process, a person responsible for packaging
+places the binary translation files in a place, where the product can
+locate them.
+This place is specific to either the product, the system, or
+both.

+For example, a product `foo` on a Linux distribution may choose
+`/usr/share/foo`, `/usr/local/share/foo-1`, or something similar.